Clinical Study Phases

-Even though the investigational treatment has been studied in the laboratory (non-clinical studies) and in animals (pre-clinical studies), the risk to participants can be significant in Phase I clinical studies.
-For this reason, these studies often enroll small numbers of participants (approximately 15 to 30) who typically don’t have any other treatment options.
-These are patients who cannot be treated with the standard (most widely accepted) treatment or for whom there is no standard treatment available.
+Even though the investigational treatment has been studied in the laboratory (nonclinical studies) and in animals (pre-clinical studies), the risk to participants can be significant.
+For this reason, Phase I studies often enroll small numbers of participants (about 15 to 30) who typically don’t have any other treatment options—patients who cannot be treated with the standard (most widely accepted) treatment or for whom there is no standard treatment.
 In cancer research, these tend to be patients with advanced disease.

 Phase I studies evaluate the safety of a new treatment, including side effects, dose, and impact on the body.
 For a new drug, Phase I studies are designed to find the safe dose amount and schedule as well as the best way to give the drug, such as orally or by injection.
 To determine the highest dose that can be safely given (maximum tolerated dose), researchers may start by giving a low dose to a small group of participants, a slightly larger dose to the next group, and so on, while closely monitoring the participants for side effects.

-Generally, the study is only intended to determine the safety of the new treatment, not to show whether it is effective; however, results may provide an indication as to whether it is effective.
+Generally, the study is only intended to determine the safety of the new treatment, not to show whether it is effective; however, results may provide an indication of whether it is effective.

 Learn about the Seattle Cancer Care Alliance Phase I program.